 The right tools can improve your efficiency (and bottom line) dramatically.
 Join us for a display and demonstration of many of these tools designed with the small farm in mind, including seeders, weeding tools, and more.
 We’ll also discuss how to choose tools that are right for you and your operation.

 And, if you have a favorite tool you’d like to share—whether it’s homemade or purchased—bring it along!

 Nick Lubecki, Braddock Farm Manager, Grow Pittsburgh: Nick Lubecki started his first vegetable farm in 2012 in the Stanton Heights neighborhood of Pittsburgh.
-He ran his small farm businesses, Butter Hill Farm, which sold vegetables to farm markets, CSA and restaurants on two acres until 2015.
+He ran his small farm business, Butter Hill Farm, which sold vegetables to farm markets, CSA, and restaurants on two acres until 2015.
 He began working at Grow Pittsburgh in 2016 managing Shiloh Farm, a small intensive urban farm, as well as the Frick Greenhouse.
-In 2018 he began managing Braddock Farm, a one acre urban farm which aims to produce affordable food to sell in Braddock while teaching people how to grow vegetables.
+In 2018 he began managing Braddock Farm, a one-acre urban farm that produces affordable food to sell in Braddock and teaches people how to grow vegetables.